adam-cyclones/didi/README.md

 ### TODO:
 - setup this repo for contribution
 - create some issues
-- addreess all What doesnt work
+- addreess all 'What doesnt work'
 - Make a cool video, (can do this now as the thing works enough to demonstrate the concept)

 ### How it works: